trackreco/mkFit/README.md

 It should be mentioned that each of these scripts within ```./xeon_scripts/runBenchmark.sh``` can be launched on their own, as again, they each set the environment and run tests and/or plot making.
 However, for simplicity's sake, it is easiest when prepping for a PR to just run the master ```./xeon_scripts/runBenchmark.sh```.
 If you want to test locally, it is of course possible to launch the scripts one at a time.

+Note that you need to have SSH-forwarding set up to avoid having to type your password every time ```./xeon_scripts/runBenchmark.sh``` needs to copy files back and forth.

 After running the full suite, there is an additional set of scripts within the ```web/``` directory for organizing the output plots and text files for viewing them on the web.
 The main script is:

 ```